A Deep Ordinal Distortion Estimation Approach for Distortion Rectification

 \subsection{Comparison Results}

 In this part, we compare our approach with the state-of-the-art methods in both quantitative and qualitative evaluations, in which the compared methods can be classified into traditional methods \cite{ref9}\cite{ref45} and learning methods \cite{ref10}\cite{ref44}\cite{ref46}.
-Note that our approach only requires 1/4 part of a whole distorted image to estimate the distortion label, which is further employed for the subsequent image rectification.
+Note that our approach only requires a patch of the input distorted image to estimate the ordinal distortion.